Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 Thessaloniki Book Fair (May)

 This fair is a key event for literature lovers.
 The Thessaloniki Book Fair brings together authors, publishers and readers from all over Greece and abroad.
-It’s an ideal place to discover the latest literary releases, take part in author discussions and discover books on Greek history, culture and cuisine.
+It’s an ideal place to discover the latest literary releases, take part in author discussions and browse books on Greek history, culture and cuisine.

 Street Arts Festival (June - July)